 tag actually means whatever you want it to mean in XML.

 To understand more about the presentation of data, it's important to look at why XML was created as a standard.
 The World Wide Web Consortium (W3C)--the organization responsible for ratifying standards such as HTML--wanted a standard that allowed open, extensible document exchange between any XML-compliant computing devices.
 Recognizing that the possible scenarios for data exchange could extend beyond their imagination, they decided to let the author of the XML document define the elements, or pieces of data.

-If you look at a purchase order, for example, one company may represent freight on board as Your Plant, and other companies may represent it as Your Plant.
-Because XML is extensible, you define how you want something like FOB represented.
+If you look at a purchase order, for example, one company may represent freight on board as

 If you look at an XML document, it's easy enough to understand.
 For instance, a row from a comma-delimited file may look like this: 8, 34, Red, 5, 13.
 Do you know what this may represent?
 Let's look at it in XML notation.
 Please note that "white space" or formatting has been inserted to make the XML file more readable.
 In reality, this XML code should be one continuous line of text.